Picking

 (goods-to-man)

-The picker therefore remains at his workstation and has the task of removing the goods from the load carriers in a suitable number of pieces and distributing them to the customer orders.
+The order picker therefore remains at his workstation and has the task of removing the goods from the load carriers in a suitable quantity and distributing them to the customer orders.
 For this reason, the semi-automatic method is often referred to as goods-to-man.

-In a fully automated picking method, the picking machines and picking robots completely replace the employee.
-However, this picking method is only suitable for certain items, and it is not always just the goods themselves that play a decisive role in the selection of the picking method, but also economic efficiency.
+In a fully automated picking process, the picking machines and picking robots completely replace the employee.
+However, this picking method is only suitable for certain articles, whereby not only the goods themselves, but also the economic efficiency plays a decisive role in the selection of the picking method.

-In this article we will show you with which manual picking methods (man-to-goods) everything works best.
-We don't just give you tips or definitions for them, but explain in detail why paperless picking has clear advantages over traditional pick lists.
+In this article, we will show you which manual picking methods (man-to-goods) work best.
+We don't just give you tips or definitions, but explain exactly why paperless picking has clear advantages over the conventional pick list.

-In addition to a pick list, many system-supported picking methods are available to us today.
-Depending on the requirements, different systems can be used.
-Among the best and often used picking methods are:
+In addition to a picking list, there are many system-supported picking processes available to us today.
+Different systems can be used depending on requirements.
+The best and most frequently used picking methods include

 • Pick-by-Scan